 Repairing components that fulfil a safety function can compromise the safe operation of the system.
-Replace faulty components only with genuine Viessmann spare parts.
+Faulty components must be replaced with original spare parts from the manufacturer.

 Auxiliary components, spare and wearing parts

 Auxiliary components, spare parts and wearing parts that have not been tested together with the system can compromise its function.
 Installing non-authorised components and making non-approved modifications or conversions can compromise safety and may invalidate our warranty.